GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-117/index.md

 ### Override web content locally {: #overrides }

-The [local overrides](/docs/devtools/overrides/) feature now lets you locally override web content, in addition to [network response headers](/docs/devtools/overrides/#override-headers) and has a better UX, so you can easily mock remote resources without access to them.
+The [local overrides](/docs/devtools/overrides/) feature has been streamlined, so you can easily mock response headers and web content of remote resources from the **Network** panel without access to them.

 To override web content, open the **Network** panel, right-click a request, and select **Override content**.